CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/Notes.md

 ## Redbrand Hideout session

-The session will start with the player's gearing up to go take on the Lavendar Lancer hideout.
+The session will start with the player's gearing up to go take on the Lavender Lancer hideout.

 Ulfric will find the party and encourage them to removed the Lancer threat from the good people of Tuntin.
 Ulfric will reveal that he joined this job partially to help Burrowbard, but also to search for his friend Sylas Alabaster.
 As young men, Sylas, Burrowbard, and Ulfric were adventures.
 Ulfric speculates that the Lancers must have imprisoned or killed Sylas along with the town sheriff who has gone missing as his dear old friend would never put up with this lawless chaos.